Manuel Guerra Jr.

 Manuel Guerra Jr. (born July 7, 1967) is an American former ice sledge hockey player.
-He won medals with Team USA at the 2002 Winter Paralympics and 2006 Winter Paralympics.
+He has won medals with Team USA at the 2002 Winter Paralympics and 2006 Winter Paralympics.

 Biography

 His mother passed one week after he was born and contracted polio as an infant, leaving his left leg disabled.
 His father remarried and his step mother aided in his rehabilitation for his leg as a youth.
 As an adult he suffered from post polio syndrome from overuse of his healthy muscles and became depressed until at his wife’s urging tried disabled sports.
 Manny is divorced with four children and resides in Plymouth, Minnesota.